The page covers:

 Palazzetto Cenci and to its right Arco dei Cenci

-(left) Courtyard of Palazzetto Cenci; (centre) decoration of the entrance of a palace near Arco dei Cenci; (right) window with a baroque frame in another building belonging to the Cenci
+(left) Coat of arms of the Cenci; (centre) decoration of the entrance of a palace near Arco dei Cenci; (right) window with a baroque frame in another building belonging to the Cenci

 (left) S. Maria del Pianto; (right) detail of the dome and of the bell tower